bindrap/CustomOS/cos_nov21/README.md

 # CustomOS Nov21 - Simplified Hyprland ISO

+> **HyDE transition:** The Nov21 flow now installs the upstream HyDE desktop environment directly.
+The old dotfile-sync workflow (local `dotfiles/`, rsync push/pull, VM verification) is no longer used.
+HyDE manages configuration during installation, so skip dotfile transfers when using this profile.

 CustomOS Nov21 is a streamlined, easy-to-customize Arch Linux ISO featuring Hyprland window manager.
 All configuration files are pre-built and easily editable before ISO creation.

 ## Philosophy: Simple & Editable